Robustness Quantification for Discriminative Models: a New Robustness Metric and its Application to Dynamic Classifier Selection: Introduction

 Important downsides of robustness quantification, at this point, are that it can only be applied to generative models, is mainly based on epsilon-contamination, and is restricted to either specific model architectures \citep{debock2014,correia2019, correia2020rob} or to fully discrete sets of features \citep{detavernier2025rob}.
 In this work, we improve on these current limitations by proposing a new robustness metric that is applicable to any probabilistic discriminative classifier (\autoref{sec:setup}).
 Instead of using epsilon-contamination, our metric is based on the Constant Odds Ratio (COR) perturbation, yielding a metric that is not restricted to discrete features.
+We start in Section~\ref{sec:setup} with an introduction to robustness quantification and explain how, in particular, a dissimilarity function can be used to define a robustness metric. \autoref{thm:rob} provides a closed-form expression for the COR perturbation case that we focus on and is followed by a list of practical considerations that motivate this particular choice of perturbation.
+Section~\ref{sec:experiments} goes on to test the performance of this new metric.
 In a first batch of experiments, we use Accuracy Rejection Curves to demonstrate that this metric correlates nicely with accuracy, that it does this better than an alternative competitor, and that it can do this for several model architectures (section \ref{sec:corr}).
 Our main application uses robustness to perform dynamic selection of classifiers, offering two strategies for choosing which model to use as a predictor given a set of features (section \ref{sec:ds}).
-Lastly, we provide a discussion that highlights possible venues for future research (\autoref{sec:disc}).
+We end in Section~\ref{sec:disc} with a discussion that highlights possible venues for future research.